Powered by Ancestral Quest

 When active, AQ simply performs searches and displays hints for Findmypast.
 This is a fee-based service.
 It provide the hints for free, but you may have to pay a subscription to view the records.

 The FamilySearch (FS) hinting is free*, but requires you to take a couple of steps yourself, as described below.

-When asked, AQ provides an Ancestry.com search link next to each name.
-Simply click on the link to have Ancestry.com show you pertinent records, including those it supplies in its own hinting service.
-For MyHeritage, simply select a name and activate the MyHeritage search to have MyHeritage show you pertinent records from its vast collections.
+For Ancestry.com and MyHeritage, simply select a name and activate the corresponding search to have Ancestry.com or MyHeritage show you pertinent records from its vast collections.